cod1001/santai/README.md

 L6 – External Runtime Interface — a bridge to external AI models, networks, and compute nodes.

 A system in which any AI module can act as a plugin, and computation forms a distributed runtime mesh.
-QADRATENSION is not just a model — it is an operating system for intelligence, a foundation for the next generation of AI architectures.
+SANTAI is not just a model — it is an operating system for intelligence, a foundation for the next generation of AI architectures.

 <img width="460" height="1700" alt="image" src="https://github.com/user-attachments/assets/4663a908-8643-4138-8f04-70ed11aca011" />